 These lectures salute Jim Gardner and his long career as a school teacher, then as lecturer and reader in History at the University of Canterbury (1948-1976), and as author or editor of much regional history.
 We celebrate his work for the Historic Places Trust, and the Canterbury and New Zealand Historical Associations, and his life-long encouragement of teachers, writers, students, archivists, and readers of history.
-Jim Gardner’s services to history were recognised in 2007 with the honour of Officer of the New Zealand Order of Merit (ONZM).
+Jim Gardner’s services to history were recognised in 2007 with his appointment as an Officer of the New Zealand Order of Merit (ONZM).

 2014: David Monger: Lies, Damned Lies, and Propaganda: British State propaganda in the First World War David Monger is Senior Lecturer in Modern European History at the University of Canterbury.
 His book Patriotism and Propaganda in First World War Britain was first published in 2012 and released in paperback in 2014.
 This lively illustrated talk challenged widely-held assumptions about wartime propaganda.
 Lord Kitchener’s famous pointing finger poster is credited by some popular writers with tricking a generation of young men into volunteering themselves for futile slaughter, and therefore demonstrates the deceit inherent in propaganda.
 However, such views derive from the post-war revulsion against the massive losses of the conflict, and distort the purpose and meaning of wartime propaganda.
 The Kitchener poster was in fact little used, and came after the largest rush of enlistments.
 Propaganda served a multitude of purposes besides recruitment, and most often was used simply to inform the public, or to encourage thrift and bolster morale.
 Atrocity stories were certainly used to whip up hatred of the enemy, and at times were exaggerated, but casual assumptions about the dishonesty of all propaganda may now be used to deny real events, such as the Armenian genocide.
 The most famous poster of the Second World War is now the much-parodied ‘Keep Calm and Carry On’, which was never issued during the war.